colby-j-wise/MMA_Fighter_PostgreSQL_Database/web_app/README.txt

 				algorithm assigns weights based on the differences in fighter statistics such as [age difference], [win/loss records], [height difference], etc to determine which fighter would win a fight between them.

-Most Interesting Web Pages:
-	The most interesting page is the fighter prediction pages.
-In order to calculate the core statistics used in the prediction algorithm we perform a series of joins on almost every relation in the database.
-Moreover, within each joined relation there is one or two subqueries that are running to calculate things such as [average round per fight per fighter], [percentage of TKOs, KOs, Submissions per fighter], etc. Furthermore, as with all real-world data some of it is missing or incomplete.
-For each returned value, if the value is Null we use the SQL "COALESCE" function to fill in missing values with the average for that statistic for all fighters.
-And finally, we calculate the differences between fighters for each returned statistic and plug these metrics into a simple prediction algorithm that weights these differences to score each fighter and return the fighter with the greater score.